 We bring the concept of comvariance into the area of credit risk modeling to capture the statistical relationship among three or more random variables.
 Comvariance was first introduced to economics by Deardorff (1982), who used this measurement to correlate three factors in international trading.
 Furthermore, we define a new statistics, comrelation, as a scaled version of comvariance.
 Accounting for default correlations and comrelations becomes important in determining CDS premia, especially during the credit crisis.
-Our analysis shows that the effect of default dependencies on a CDS premium from large to small accordingly is i) the default correlation between the protection seller and the reference entity, ii) the default comrelation, iii) the default correlation between the protection buyer and the reference entity, and iv) the default correlation between the protection buyer and the protection seller.
-In particular, we find that the default comvariance/comrelation has substantial effects on the asset pricing and risk management, which have never been documented.
+Our analysis shows that the effect of default dependencies on a CDS premium from large to small accordingly is i) the default correlation between the protection seller and the reference entity, ii) the default correlation between the protection buyer and the reference entity, and iv) the default correlation between the protection buyer and the reference entity, we find that the default comvariance/comrelation has substantial effects on the asset pricing and risk management, which have never been documented.